 SECTION 15 INELIGIBILITY OF JUDGES.
-The judges of the supreme court and the judges of the superior court shall be ineligible to any other office or public employment than a judicial office, or employment, during the term for which they shall have been elected.
+The judges of the superior court shall be ineligible to any other office or public employment than a judicial office, or employment, during the term for which they shall have been elected.

 SECTION 16 CHARGING JURIES.
 Judges shall not charge juries with respect to matters of fact, nor comment thereon, but shall declare the law.